 - CS 670 Research Project Seminar 3 CR OR

 - CS 690-691 Thesis Work (I and/or II) 3-6 CR

 Electives | 3-6 credits

-May be chosen from any of the IT course offerings.
-It is also at the discretion of the Academic Program Director to approve any other CS or MBA course offering as an appropriate elective.
+MElectives may be chosen from any of the IT course offerings.
+It is at the discretion of the academic program director to approve any other CS or MBA course offering as an appropriate elective.

 Start building programs—and your career.
 Apply for your Master of Science in Computer and Information Science today.